 As fall turns into winter, many stores and businesses begin hiring seasonal workers to help out during their busy holiday season.
-You might be tempted by the extra income, especially in this tough post-COVID-19 climate.
+You might be tempted by the extra income to counteract the high prices everywhere.
 But if you're receiving (or applying for) Social Security disability benefits, be aware that there are risks to taking seasonal work.

 There are some exceptions to the SGA rule, one having to do with an "unsuccessful work attempt."
 If you return to work for less than six months, and either quit or are let go because of your disability, then you can still be considered disabled (and entitled to benefits) during the period you were working.

 To count as an unsuccessful work attempt, it has to have lasted for six months or less.
 Plus, you must have stopped working (or at least reduced your earnings below the SGA level), for at least 30 days before starting the new work attempt.
 So, in theory, you could try to take on some temporary work even if you've already applied for disability benefits.

 The risk of trying seasonal work while applying for benefits is that Social Security might find that your work doesn't qualify as an unsuccessful work attempt.
 Social Security might think that the work didn't stop because of your disability, but actually the end of the season.
 If you can't prove that your seasonal work qualifies as an unsuccessful work attempt, then Social Security could find you disabled only after the work ended.
 This would lessen the amount of back pay you could get from Social Security when you're approved for benefits (the further back your date of disability, the more backpay you'll get).